-In response to the pressing need for asset upgrades and replacements within our facilities, the ANPR and Stairwell Project the financial forecast for the current year has identified a capital expenditure requirement of $\pounds$ 715,262 for the 2024/5 fiscal year.
-Recognising the urgency of these requirements a further $\pounds$ 142k has been allocated for immediate action and allocated for the 2023/4 fiscal year.
+In response to the pressing need for asset upgrades and replacements within our facilities, the Automatic Numberplate Recognition System (ANPR) and Stairwell Project the financial forecast for the current year necessitates a capital expenditure requirement of £715,262 for the 2024/5 fiscal year.
+Recognising the urgency of these requirements a further £142k has been allocated for immediate action and allocated for the 2023/4 fiscal year.
 Much like the increases in our operational budget, these capital investments are primarily attributed to the maintenance and replacement of aging assets.